 Outdoor swimming can be safe and fun for all, if we assess the risks and avoid them with some simple steps.
-Many people don’t realise it is different from swimming in a pool, and this can lead to problems.
-This article looks at the issues and gives some advice.
+It is important to realise it is different from swimming in a pool, though.
+This article looks at the issues and gives some information.

 Why talk about outdoor swimming safety?